BrownieO/Conlang-notes/Grammar/cases.md

 ## Definite and indefinite words
 Words are indefinite by default.
-To make a word definite, if there's a final N, erase it.
+To make a word definite, erase the final N if present.
 Then, add an L.

-## "Dative"
+## Dative
 The dative case indicates the recipient of an action.
 To achieve this, append "stan".